tkmharris/tkmharris.github.io/_posts/2017-09-06-iceland-hiking.md

 ---
-title: Iceland hiking
+title: Hiking in South Iceland&colon; Laugavegur, Þórsmörk, and Fimmvörðuháls
 layout: post
 date: 2017-09-06
 tags: [travel, hiking]
 ---

-### Laugavegur, Þórsmörk, and Fimmvörðuháls

 This June, after travelling to Reykjavík for work and [a little bit of tourism](/2017/07/09/reykjavik/), I spent the better part of a week hiking in the Iceland's Southern highlands.
 I have some experience of mountain, but this was the first big trip I've done on my own and I happy to say that it went really well, I had a great time.
 The trails I walked&mdash;Laugavegur, a daywalk around Þórsmörk, and the Skógar trail over Fimmvörðuháls&mdash;are all absurdly scenic, I really recommend taking this trip if you're into mountain walking and you have the time and resources to do so.
 The walks themselves are not very challenging and could be completed by anybody healthy and not too unfit.